Teacher Roleplay

 Psychology

-The appeal often lies in the structured power exchange that a clear hierarchy provides, the safe enactment of taboo (an off-limits relationship rendered acceptable through pretend), and the relief of well-defined roles.
-As with role-play generally, the fictional frame lets people rehearse dynamics they would never act on in real life, separating the thrill of the script from any real-world relationship.
-The evidence base treats this through general fantasy and power-exchange research rather than studies specific to the teacher/student script.
+The draw usually lies in three things: the structured power exchange that a clear hierarchy provides, the safe enactment of taboo (an off-limits relationship made acceptable through pretend), and the relief of well-defined roles.
+As with role-play generally, the fictional frame lets people rehearse dynamics they would never act on in life, separating the thrill of the script from any real relationship.
+The evidence base approaches this through general fantasy and power-exchange research rather than studies specific to the teacher/student script.

 Prevalence & culture

 Authority scenarios are among the more frequently cited role-play scripts and enjoy strong cultural visibility through mainstream adult media.
 Population data place the broader behaviour in the common range: per the Wikipedia summary of a 2015 U.S. survey, up to 22% of respondents reported having performed sexual role-play in their lifetime, and many of the most common scripts involve a power differential.
-Power and submission fantasies more broadly are near-universal: Lehmiller (2018) found only about 4–7% of respondents had never had a BDSM-themed fantasy, while Joyal, Cossette & Lapierre (2015) found submission and domination fantasies far too common to count as statistically unusual.
-Teacher/student and boss/employee appear routinely in lay catalogues of mainstream kinks such as Glamour's A–Z. They sit below generic role-play in prevalence as one of its more popular specific forms.
+Power and submission fantasies more broadly are near-universal: Lehmiller (2018) found only about 4–7% of respondents had never had a BDSM-themed fantasy, while Joyal, Cossette & Lapierre (2015) found domination and submission fantasies (reported by roughly half to two-thirds of respondents) far too common to count as statistically unusual.
+Teacher/student and boss/employee appear routinely in lay catalogues of mainstream kinks such as Glamour's A–Z. They sit just below generic role-play in prevalence, as one of its more popular specific forms.

 Safety, consent & law

 The interest is legal and benign when enacted between consenting adults playing fictional roles.
-Ethically, all participants must be adults and the depicted power imbalance must remain entirely fictional; the play must never be used to disguise or rationalize actual coercion inside a real hierarchy such as a workplace or school.
+Ethically, all participants must be adults playing adult characters, and the depicted power imbalance must remain entirely fictional; the play must never be used to disguise or rationalize actual coercion inside a real hierarchy such as a workplace or school, where genuine authority makes free consent impossible.
 Understood correctly, it is a normal-variation fantasy, not a disorder.

 - Roleplay81/100Power, Roles & ScenariosAdopting characters, personas, or imagined scenarios to enact sexual fantasy with a partner.
 One of the most common and versatile sexual interests, role-play frames or heightens arousal through story, character, and pretend.81